 Whether a mineral deposit will be commercially viable depends on a number of factors, some of which are the particular attributes of the deposit, such as its size and grade, proximity to infrastructure, financing costs and governmental regulations, including regulations relating to prices, taxes, royalties, infrastructure, land use, importing and exporting and environmental protection.
+Additionally, meaningful consultation and collaboration with Indigenous communities are critical, as such engagement ensures that projects respect traditional land rights, cultural heritage, and environmental stewardship.
 The effect of these factors cannot be accurately predicted, but the combination of these factors may result in the Company not receiving an adequate return on invested capital.